Gwyneth Goes Skiing – ‘A Queer Comedy With Unabashed Commitment To A Silly Two-Act Bit’

 A different kind of courtroom drama

-The infamous trial of 2023 gets dramatised – as if it wasn’t already a drama – by the brains behind Diana: The Untold And Untrue Story.
-Tessa Dunthorne reviews Gwyneth Goes Skiing, the new musical at the Pleasance Theatre.
+The infamous trial of 2023 gets dramatised – as if it weren’t already enough of a drama – by the brains behind Diana: The Untold And Untrue Story.
+Tessa Dunthorne previews Gwyneth Goes Skiing, as the musical heads to the Pleasance Theatre.

 Linus Karp in Gwyneth Goes Skiing